vendia/examples/design-patterns/domain-driven-design/pattern1/README.md

                 ]
 ```

-4. Press “Create”.
+4. Press `Create`.
 Wait for 5 minutes for Share to finish Uni provisioning.

 After Uni provisioning is complete, you will notice that your Uni will appear in the `RUNNING` status on the home page.